intitni/CodeiumForXcode/README.md

 The extension will work better if you use key bindings.

 It looks like there is no way to add default key bindings to commands, but you can set them up in `Xcode settings > Key Bindings`.
-You can filter the list by typing `copilot` in the search bar.
+You can filter the list by typing `codeium` in the search bar.

 A [recommended setup](https://github.com/intitni/CopilotForXcode/issues/14) that should cause no conflict is